 It made me reflect on what signs we should be looking for to position for LICs that have added potential.
 That is the extra potential due to a possible takeover or a wind up that closes the discount to NTA.
-I covered this theme in an article I wrote in September for Rask Media, refer to the link below.

 To summarise some key factors to look for, I see these five areas amongst the most critical (but not the only factors).

 1) Discount to NTA of circa 20% (if it is only in the 10-15% range I often hear LICs provide the excuse that many other LICs experience discounts and this is normal, so nothing changes from management).